AviatrixSystems/Docs/StartUpGuides/aviatrix_overview.rst

  #. **Reach Route Limit** AWS has route entry limits of 100 per each routing table.
 Combining the number of VPC CIDRs and the list of on-prem CIDRS, this route limit is fast approaching or already a problem.
  #. **Multi Cloud** My workloads in AWS need connectivity to works loads in Azure or Google.
  #. **Defense in Depth** My CloudOps tools communicate to instances with data that is not encrypted.
 I need encryption for traffic between Shared Service VPC to workload VPC.
+ #. **Require 10Gbps Encrypted Throughput** I need encryption for all data in motion and I need the performance to be up to 10Gbps.

 Aviatrix peering solution can be found `here. <http://docs.aviatrix.com/HowTos/peering.html>`_